This monster truck cake is the perfect choice for your

 Most were from those Betty Crocker mini magazines at the checkout aisles.
 I’m sure none of them turned out as nice as the photo or as quickly as it was advertised.
 But, I remember them being amazing.

 I’m sure half of the awe was that my mom would put so much effort into it, something that would be easily smacked together using pre-made ingredients or bought at the grocery store.

 I should stop here to confess: I kind of hate cake.
 I mean, I’m all for frosting, but

 The perfect cake for a Blaze birthday party

 With Ryan’s third birthday, I knew that I wanted to make him his first ‘cool’ cake.
 Thinking about what he’d dig, I knew there was only one true answer: trucks.
 More specifically, his favorite truck of all time, Blaze and the Monster Machines.

 This monster truck cake is incredibly versatile.
 You could easily insert whatever toy trucks you wanted onto it.
 Construction equipment, plain old monster trucks, or even Rubble from Paw Patrol.

 The cake itself is more of a backdrop for sugar and little boy (or girl!) dreams.
-Obviously, I stuck with making a Blaze cake which was a great plan since Ryan’s eyes became the size of dinner plates with excitement when he saw it.
+I stuck with making a Blaze and the Monster Machines version which was a great plan.
+Ryan’s eyes became the size of dinner plates with excitement when he saw it.

 Tips for making a Monster truck cake

-- Obviously, make sure your trucks are clean – I soaked a few of Ryan’s in soapy water before rising clean, but it might even be better to use brand new trucks.
-Just rinse them off and dry them before using.
+- Wash the toys.
+I soaked a few of Ryan’s in soapy water before rising clean.
+But, it would be even better to use brand new trucks.
+A cake AND new toys all in one?!
+Yes

 You May Need…